 Revocation of consent

 If personal data have been provided to us on the basis of a consent, the persons concerned have the right to revoke their consent at any time without stating grounds, by notice to the contacts stated at I. above.
 That applies, in particular, to consent to the processing of personal data for e-mail and telephone marketing.
 By the revocation of consent, the legality of processing on the basis of the consent up to the time of the revocation is not affected.

 In addition, persons affected can – if the statutory conditions are satisfied – avail of the following rights:

 Persons affected also have the right to complain to a regulatory authority.

-VIII.
+IX.
 Data security/encryption of e-mail communication

 We take reasonable technical measures to protect data entrusted to us from loss, destruction, disclosure and access by unauthorised persons and revise these measures in accordance with technical developments.
 We point out, however, that the transmission of data through the Internet (e.g. in the course of e-mail communication) can be subject to security gaps.
 Complete security of data from third party access is not possible.

 In particular, to our clients we offer as standard that case-related e-mail is communicated exclusively in encrypted form.
 We are glad to provide additional information thereon on request.